jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

   (b) if a date for the holding of the poll is specified in the resolution, at an appropriate time that will enable the poll to be conducted in accordance with section 19ZF(3).
 (5) This section is subject to section 19ZE.

-### 19ZE Limitation on division into Maori wards or Maori constituencies
+### 19ZE Limitation on division into Māori wards or Māori constituencies
 Sections 19Z to 19ZD do not apply, in relation to a territorial authority or regional council, if— (a) a poll on the proposal described in section 19ZB or section 19ZD held under section 19ZF took effect at the previous triennial general election of the territorial authority or regional council or takes effect at the next triennial general election of the territorial authority or regional council; or
-  (b) another enactment requires that the district be divided into 1 or more Maori wards or the region be divided into 1 or more Maori constituencies.
+  (b) another enactment requires that the district be divided into 1 or more Māori wards or the region be divided into 1 or more Māori constituencies.

 ### 19ZF Poll of electors
 (1) If the electoral officer for a territorial authority or regional council receives notice under section 19ZC(5) or section 19ZD(4), the electoral officer must, as soon as practicable after receiving that notice, give public notice of the poll under section 52.